 One can sometimes clarify what something is by clarifying what it is not.
 I think defining natural garden design is best accomplished by offering a critique of the other forms of garden design.
 Landscape gardening is fundamentally aimed at creating beauty.
 Because masses of dead plants can be ugly, (unless you've planned the senescent vegetation as well as Piet Oudolf) landscaping must of necessity engage with how to keep plants alive, and thus venture into soil types, and site conditions, and suitable plants for these, but often it can set up very unnatural systems in terms of soil nutrient adjustments, water regimes and plant care (topiaries being a classic example).
 I think artifice is not necessarily bad but a little goes a long way.
 As the backbone of a garden,clipped and geometric forms, and too much organization of colour and form creates fatigue.
 Its stress, opposite of bliss.

 Permaculture in South Africa is moving in the right direction, due to the consciousness of some of the movement’s strongest leaders like Alex Kruger, but more research and experimentation needs to be done with indigenous planting as a default, before using exotics.
 Natural garden design should take this into account.
 We just don’t know enough about indigenous plants and trees and how they could serve in the Permaculture garden.
 Quite often we don’t know about their unique chemical properties, their accumulating abilities and their effects on insect ecology, and this is known for many plants from around the world due to indigenous or farming knowledge.
-We don’t know how to culture them and care for them.
+We don’t know how to culture our own plants and care for them on a profound level, and we don't know about their relationships to each other.

 I think all permaculturists around the world should scour their local areas for replacement dynamic accumulators, nitrifiers and so on, as well as species grown for wood, staking, building and keeping bees and birds happy, for human foods such as spices and berries and salad greens.
 Here at the Cape we have a wide range of edible green carpet food, as it is called by experts on the frontier of indigenous food research.
 These species are unknown in mainstream horticulture and farming.
 They are very tough water wise species.
 In the Cape we should select plants that use much less fertilizer and water, a need which has become prominent in this year’s terrible drought, but they must be indigenous.
 If not their hardy resilience presents a danger.
 Waterwise gardening in Mediterranean gardens or low rainfall areas requires drought tolerant plants and native plants are often the most economical with scarce resources, in any environment.